 The line spacing for the paper should be set to double (2.0).

 Your title should summarize the main topic of your paper.
 Try not to be too wordy or off-topic.
 While there is no word limit for titles, "short but sweet" is the goal.
 The APA Style Blog has further information on titles: Five Steps to a Great Title.
-Use title case for paper titles.
+Use title case for paper titles (capitalize each main word).
+You can also simply use the title of your assignment as the title of your paper.

 Insert the page number in the right area of the header.
 Use the built-in page numbering system; do not attempt to type each page number manually.

-On the first page you will include the following information:
+On the first page include the following information:

 The heading at the top of the reference list should say References at the top (not Bibliography or Works Cited, unless your instructor tells you otherwise) and bolded.